-Coupled with the dynamic weather which can transform the city into a Silent Hill-like nightmare, The Division manages to keep you on edge, crawling around from cover to cover and peeking around corners like a meerkat - a state of nervousness achieved simply by the immersive, atmospheric world.
+Coupled with the dynamic weather, which can transform the city into a Silent Hill-like nightmare, The Division manages to keep you on edge, crawling around from cover to cover and peeking around corners like a meerkat - a state of nervousness achieved simply by the immersive, atmospheric world.

-Ride into the Dark Zone
+Highway to the Dark Zone

-The Dark Zones are where things get really exciting and stressful, but the rewards are hefty.
-These are walled areas of the city that were once at the centre of the US government’s attempts to research and combat the New York pandemic.
+It’s a large, walled-off area of the city that was once at the centre of the US government’s attempts to research and combat the New York pandemic.
 When these zones became untenable the military and governmental staff evacuated suddenly, leaving behind weapons and equipment that you’ll likely find extremely useful.
 But simply popping into one is something that needs to be carefully considered.

 Firstly, these are very highly radiated areas, and secondly, the promise of legendary gear means you’re not the only one interested in taking a look around - you’ll find both nasty NPCs and other players in the Dark Zones.

 Going NPC-hunting in the Dark Zones is pretty tough and pretty rewarding.
 These are higher level enemies than you'll encounter in the normal areas of the city, but the weapons, armour and mods that they drop are also much better.
 Unfortunately, because said equipment has been sitting in the irradiated Dark Zone for ages it’s more contaminated than Springfield’s three-eyed fish.

 This makes for a really interesting dynamic, as everyone waits for the chopper to arrive in vulnerable terror.
 Some players will simply attempt to harmlessly use your chopper to extract their own loot, but they'll be nervous of you and you of them, as you each know that at any moment you could be shot in the back and your loot stolen.
-But some players are much worse than that.
+But some players are far worse than that.
 Rather than explore the Dark Zone and collect their own loot, they simply camp out near the extraction points, waiting for other players to arrive with loot that they can mercilessly steal.

 The punishment for attacking another player without provocation is to be marked as a rogue agent so that every other player in the Dark Zone can see you on the map and is encouraged to hunt you down.
 It's a dangerous game to play, then, but if timed right it's possible to steal another player's loot, get it extracted and do a runner before anyone can catch you.

-Tom Clancy's The Division review
+The Division verdict